Photovoltaic (PV) & Feed-In-Tariff (Fit) Schemes: Saving costs and increasing returns

 Installers are often commissioned to carry out annual health checks.
 As installers often configure arrays sub-optimally, they may not have the expertise to identify improvement opportunities – and if they originally installed the system, there is no incentive for them to highlight their own mistakes.
 An independent electro-technical assessment is, therefore, also crucial.

 Investing in the array you already have will almost always pay back far faster than investing in a new energy scheme.
-Only once you’re sure that your existing PV assets are performing optimally would we recommend investing in more solar or integrating battery storage into existing arrays.
+Only once you’re sure that your existing photovoltaic assets are performing optimally would we recommend investing in more solar or integrating battery storage into existing arrays.

 This post was written by Senior Consultant, Richard Palmer, at Roadnight Taylor.